-How to Charge Your Electric Car at Home: Tips & Tricks
+How Much Does It Cost to Charge Your Electric Car in Texas?

 Good news!
 With a fully electric vehicle, you no longer have to pay for gas.
-Bad news: Electric car charging at home isn’t always as simple as plugging it in and being fully ready to go.
-And now that electric cars are becoming more popular, the type of electricity plan you have is critical to the cost of charging an electric car at home.
+Bad news: Electric car charging isn’t always as simple as plugging it in and being fully ready to go.
+And now that electric cars are becoming more popular, the type of electricity plan you have is critical to the cost of charging an electric car in Texas.

-In this article, we go over whether home electric vehicle charging is more cost-effective than public car charging stations, how much these stations can cost versus charging your car at home, the best types of at-home car chargers, and the best off-peak hours to charge your electric car that keep your power bill low.
+In this article, we go over how much it costs to charge your electric car and whether home electric vehicle charging is more cost-effective than public EV charging stations.
+We also discuss the best off-peak hours to charge your electric car that keep your power bill low.

 Table of Contents:

-- Is Charging My Electric Car at Home Worth It?
+- When Is the Best Time to Charge My Electric Car at Home?

 - How to Choose Between Different Types of Home Car Chargers